jackyzha0/jackyzha0.github.io/content/thoughts/CRDT Implementations.md

 - Grow-only set (G-Set) avoids remove altogether
 - 2-Phase set (2P-Set) is a variant where both add and remove are valid operations but an element cannot be re-added once removed
 - Unique set (U-Set) is an extension of 2-Phase set where we additionally assume elements are unique.
 Additional requirement that causal dependencies are respected (op-based CRDTs are sufficient to ensure this)
-- Observed-Removed set (OR-Set) supports both adding and removing elements.
+- Add-wins set (OR-Set/AW-Set) supports both adding and removing elements.
 Add has precedence when an add and remove happen concurrently.

 ### State-based 2P-Set
 The compare function (checking to see if `x` comes before `y` in the semilattice) here is quite tricky and not immediately obvious why it is correct.